-The leading primary research journal in the field of developmental biology launched in 1953, Development publishes cutting-edge articles and reviews across the spectrum of plant and animal development.
+Development, launched in 1953, is a leading primary research journal in the field of developmental biology.
+The journal publishes cutting-edge articles and reviews across the spectrum of plant and animal development.

 Topic coverage ranges from stem cells and nuclear reprogramming to evolutionary developmental and systems biology, from neurobiology to regional specification, morphogenesis and organogenesis, and from epigenetics to the aetiology of disease.